Student Life Awards

 The annual University Student Life Awards recognize those undergraduate students who—through service to others, investment of talent and time, and pursuit of excellence—have significantly and positively impacted the University of Rochester and/or surrounding community.
 The awards are divided into two categories: Individual Leadership Awards, and the Student Organization and Programming Awards.

-Nominations for this year’s University Student Life Awards are open from Thursday, January 14, until noon Wednesday, January 27, 2016.
+Nominations for this year’s University Student Life Awards are open from Thursday, January 12, until noon Wednesday, January 25, 2017.
 Undergraduates in the College and at the Eastman School are eligible.
+The nomination form can be found here.

-- Established by friends and family in 1961 in memory of Andrew Norman Fried, class of 1961.
-This prize is awarded to the man who, during his freshman year, shows outstanding qualities of character, superior moral judgment, and interest in serving his fellow students.
+- Establish by friends and family in 1961 in memory of Andrew Norman Fried, class of 1961.
+This prize is awarded to the freshman who shows outstanding qualities of character, superior moral judgment, and interest in serving their fellow students.

 - In 1967, this award was established by a gift from Delno Sisson ‘67.
 This prize is awarded annually to the freshman who has overcome obstacles to successfully transition into and adjust to college academic life.

-- This award recognizes an exceptional man or woman of the freshman class who has motivated his or her fellow classmates to become actively involved in the campus community.
+- This award recognizes an exceptional member of the freshman class who has motivated their fellow classmates to become actively involved in the campus community.

 - This award was established in 1985 by a gift from Eli and Mildred Sokol, class of 1933.
-This prize is awarded to a sophomore who has emerged as a leader who can be expected to contribute significantly to the welfare of his or her fellow students in the next two years.
+This prize is awarded to a sophomore who has emerged as a leader who can be expected to contribute significantly to the welfare of their fellow students in the next two years.

 - Awarded to a student who has made significant contributions to the University community, including, but not limited to, campus life, academic achievement and leadership, and community service.
 The award winner will have promoted and demonstrated excellence in all aspects of their college experience.
 Two awards will be given, one to a senior class member, and one to a junior class member.

 - Established in 1928 as a gift from Seth H. Terry, class of 1883 in memory of his parents.
-This award is given to the male member of the senior class who, by his industry, character, and honorable conduct, has done the most for the life and character of the undergraduate community.
+This award is given to a member of the senior class who, by their industry, character, and honorable conduct, has done the most for the life and character of the undergraduate community.

 - This prize was established in 1946 as a gift from Percy Dutton.
-This award is given to the male member of the graduating class who has excelled in "wholesome, unselfish, and helpful influence" among his fellow students.
+This award is given to the member of the graduating class who has excelled in "wholesome, unselfish, and helpful influence" among their fellow students.

 - This award, recognizing the unique role of transfer students to the campus community, is given to a student who transferred with sophomore standing or above, and has completed two semesters of study at the University.
 The recipient will have demonstrated a quick and successful transition to the institution and will have taken full advantage of their time spent at the University.